 This Chapter of the Manual includes a flowchart that outlines the process for reviewing an application to offer a degree program.
-Chapter 4 describes the submission instructions, while Chapters 5 and 6 describe the processes and the Standards, benchmarks as well as documentation commonly submitted for Program Reviews.
+Chapter 4 describes the submission instructions, while Chapters 5 and 6 describe the processes (5) and the Standards, benchmarks as well as documentation commonly submitted for program quality Reviews (6).